-Having blown out the Boston Bruins 8-1 the day prior, Philadelphia outscored their opposition by an 18-1 margin in a weekend of domination.
+Having blown out the Boston Bruins 8-1 a day prior, Philadelphia outscored their opposition by an 18-1 margin in a weekend of dominating their opponents.

 1978 -- Goals by Bill Barber, Rick MacLeish, and Reggie Leach staked the Flyers to a 3-1 lead early in the third period, but the Buffalo Sabres answered with markers from Jerry "King Kong" Korab and future Philadelphia head coach Craig Ramsey midway through the stanza as the game ended in a 3-3 tie at the Spectrum.

 Bernie Parent made 26 saves in the deadlock, while Buffalo netminder Don Edwards turned away 39 of 42 Philadelphia offerings.

 1980 -- Rick MacLeish scored twice and defenseman Blake Wesley snapped a 2-2 deadlock late in the second period with his first NHL goal as the Flyers skated to a 4-2 victory over the Boston Bruins at the Spectrum.

 Bobby Clarke also scored for Philadelphia, while Pete Peeters made 22 saves to improve his season record to 6-1-0.

 The win was also the 500th regular season triumph in franchise history.
 At the time, no other 1967 expansion team had won even 400 games.